 ]]>

-Australia on Wednesday- 15th Dec reopened borders to vaccinated skilled migrants and foreign students after a nearly 2-year ban on their entry.
+Australia on Wednesday- the 15th Dec reopened borders to vaccinated skilled migrants and foreign students after a nearly 2-year ban on their entry.
 They are taking measures to boost an economy hit by a stop-start by the recent Omicron variant of Corona, leading to Covid-19 lockdowns.

 Australia reopens